hos-b/sqlgen/README.md

 sqlgen is an ORM and SQL query generator for C++-20, similar to Python's [SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy)/[SQLModel](https://github.com/fastapi/sqlmodel) or Rust's [Diesel](https://github.com/diesel-rs/diesel).

 Much like SQLModel is closely integrated with [pydantic](https://github.com/pydantic/pydantic), sqlgen is closely integrated with our sister project [reflect-cpp](https://github.com/getml/reflect-cpp).
-This allows you to construct highly efficient data pipelines.
+This allows you to construct very reliable and highly efficient data pipelines.

 ## Simple example